ChrisKoniniec/ChrisKoniniec.github.io/_posts/2019-04-30-Extract_Transform_Load.md

 # ETL Process Mock-Up

 Hello and welcome to another project.
 This one is a bit different than my previous projects and will deal with using Google Cloud Platform for creating and maintaining a data set that we can then use for reporting and analysis.
-By the time this project is complete, it will show a full-stack data science project using real world tools.
+By the time this project is complete, it will show a full-stack data science project using cloud tools.

 Update 5/6/19: Added sentiment analysis graphs to make this project a little better to look at!

+Update 5/10/19: Changed create_news_table functions to check for nulls and duplicates.
+Ideally we will be checking for duplicates when uploading to the database.

 Overall Steps:
 1. Extract the data from our inputs (webpages, APIs, on-site tables) using a python script on a Compute Engine, and load them into a Google Cloud bucket.